 Referral programs | Affiliate programs |

-With a referral program, you’ll pay once for referral software, and then you’ll only pay when a customer’s referral results in a purchase.
+With a referral program, you’ll pay once for referral software, and then you’ll only pay when a customer’s referral results in a purchase (or qualified lead).

 You also have full control over the value and types of rewards you offer.
 Although both programs are cost-effective, referral programs are more affordable to set up than affiliate programs. |

-With an affiliate program (run with affiliate software), you’ll only pay once for the software, and then you’ll only pay when someone clicks an affiliate link and makes a purchase.
+With an affiliate program (run with affiliate software), you’ll only pay once for the software, and then you’ll only pay when someone clicks an affiliate link and makes a purchase (or is qualified as a lead).

 Although you’ll need to pay an affiliate in cash, you’ll have full control over the commission amount. |

-Still need to know more about referral vs. affiliate programs?
-Compare the advantages and disadvantages below.
-We’ll start with referral programs:
+Still need to know more?
+Compare the advantages and disadvantages of referral vs. affiliate programs below.

 ✅ Pros of referral programs | ✖️ Cons of referral programs |